JeremyJones/hotjar-realtime-survey/README.md

 Security/SSL?
 This is user data.
 Data protection or GDPR legislation.
 (Private by default.)

 Env configuration in the environment, not the codebase, following 12-factor app guidelines.
-File is env.json with an example one in env.json.example

-Color wheels or other efficient color storage?
-Could analyse results based on ranges of colors.
+Ignored file env.bash has a committed example in env.bash.example